cml87/SpringCore_111_forJenkins/README.md

         orderService.placeOrder();
 ```
 Here `orderService` will be a CGLIB proxy, not the actual orderService bean, because of the `@Transactional` annotation in the service class.
 The `OrderService` bean may have as dependency some repositories, that perform operations on e database.
-With the `@Transactional` annotation we can make the service methods transactional.
+With the `@Transactional` annotation we can make the service methods transactional ??.

 I think the transaction manager is a thing of a RDBMS, so we need to choose one, like H2.
 Then we plug it into a method of a service class to make it transactional.
 The method will use a repository class to perform operations over a db.